 Although the challenge involves cathedrals, the events are not religious.
 All faiths and none are welcome.

-Our oldest rider last year was 84 and our youngest was 10.
+Our oldest rider last time was 84 and our youngest was 11.

 Our insurance requires that riders under 16 are accompanied by a responsible adult.
 Riders aged 17 or 18 must have a parental consent form signed by a parent or guardian for every ride.

 If you suffer a medical condition that might limit your ability to ride, please consult your doctor before joining the ride.
 Please also advise us of your condition before joining a ride so we can take it into account in our planning.
 Please note we cannot undertake that anyone on the ride will have first aid or medical expertise.

 When is it happening?

 We start on 18th April 2020, the week-end after Easter, and finish on 4th July.
 You can join as many rides as you like.

 What is the programme of events?